snotskie/ttrpg/md/index.md

 ### Receiving Situational Aid
 <!-- _class: rules -->

-While you and your allies may spend Blessings to attempt to Help one another, your Aptitudes and other effects, items, environments, careful planning, or so on can provide you "situational aid."
+While you and your allies may spend Blessings to attempt to Help one another, Easy Checks, your Aptitudes, and other effects can provide you "situational aid."

 - **Receive Aid:** Situational aid effects describe a possible failed Check and say to "receive $+X$ in aid" in response.
 When you do, you gain a $+X$ bonus to the roll, possibly turning the failure into a success.